grantcarthew/start-prototype/docs/cli/start-task.md

 - Comment cleanup
 - Any repeatable AI-assisted workflow

-Tasks are defined in `config.toml` and can be customized per user or per project.
-See [task.md](../task.md) for configuration details.
+Tasks are defined in `tasks.toml` and can be customized per user or per project.
+See [DR-031](../design/decisions/dr-031-catalog-based-assets.md) for catalog architecture and [DR-033](../design/decisions/dr-033-asset-resolution-algorithm.md) for resolution details.

 ## Arguments